 All of the above photos are ones I have taken while exploring Sydney.
 Want me to capture some photos of you?
-I’m primarily based in Sydney, but am available for hire as a freelance travel photographer worldwide!
+I’m primarily based in Sydney, but am available for hire as a travel photographer worldwide!

 Which of these Sydney Instagram locations do you want to check out?
 Share your thoughts with us in the comments!